Spu7Nix/spwn_docs/triggerlanguage/6libraries.md

 One of the most essential aspects of writing code is shareability.
 If someone has written and shared the code you're trying to write, it's better to just use theirs than to try to write it yourself.

 In SPWN, a library is essentially a bunch of code that runs when the library is imported.
-This code can also return some values, for example macros and functions which you can use in your own code.
+This code can also return some values, like macros and trigger functions which you can use in your own code.

 To import a library, we use the `import` syntax: